Hanging Art – Tips and Tricks

 - As Andy Warhol said “less is more.”
 In the scenario below, you’ll see pieces hung in one simple line, making it very easy to view each piece separately or by taking a few steps back as a 5-piece set.

-- This is a wonderful example of how to hang 3 different size pieces by the same artist (in this case Robert Motherwell).
-Notice your eye moving left to right from the smallest piece at the top to the larger piece on the right.
+- This is a wonderful example of how to hang 6 different size pieces by the same artist (in this case Taylor Reinhold).
+Notice your eye moving left to right taking in all the pieces.

 - This is a great example of how to hang large pieces together while allowing them “room to breathe” and to be viewed separately.

-- When hanging art pieces with similar framing make sure to give them a good amount of space.
-Can you imagine if another 4 pieces were on this wall?
-The heavy, dark frames would blend together and make it difficult to separate the pieces.
+- When hanging art pieces with similar framing make sure to give them a good amount of space otherwise it makes it difficult to separate the pieces.